 Overtime

 Due to the nature of EMS operations, a service member will be scheduled to work a 48 hour work week.
 The member will thereby accumulate overtime only based on the Service Director’s scheduling, which constitutes prior approval.

 Holiday Pay

-Due to EMS being a 24/7, 365 day a year operation, full-time members may be scheduled on a holiday based on their rotation.
-When scheduled on a holiday, the full-time member shall receive eight hours of holiday pay to be paid at one and a half times their normal rate for an eight hour period in addition to their scheduled hours.
+Due to EMS being a 24/7, 365 day a year operation, full-time and part-time members may be scheduled on a holiday based on their rotation.
+When scheduled on a holiday, the full-time or part-time member shall receive eight hours of holiday pay to be paid at one and a half times their normal rate for an eight hour period in addition to their scheduled hours.
 Holiday pay shall not be considered worked for the purpose of computing overtime and will therefore not be paid at the overtime rate.
 If the service member is not scheduled for the holiday, he or she will receive eight hours of pay at their normal hourly rate.
+Part-time members will not receive holiday pay unless they were scheduled on a holiday.

 County Approved holidays are listed in the “Richland County Handbook of Personnel Policies and Work Rules”.